civiform/docs/docs/governance-and-management/project-management/on-call-guide/README.md

 4. Monitor staging deployments in the [#ci](https://app.slack.com/client/T01Q6PJQAES/C03UXPUEXU4) Slack channel.
 Investigate failed deployments and re-run if appropriate.
 (Note: our browser tests can be flakey and case deployments to fail.
 If this is the case, re-running the deployment will often fix the issue.)
 4. Check [dependency updates](https://github.com/civiform/civiform/labels/dependencies) (once per shift)
 5. Check security updates at [Codecov](https://about.codecov.io/security-update)
-6. Create an oncall issue for the next rotation using the [Oncall Issue Template](https://github.com/civiform/civiform/blob/main/.github/ISSUE_TEMPLATE/oncall-rotation.md)
+6. Create an oncall issue for the next rotation using the [Oncall Issue Template](https://github.com/civiform/civiform/blob/main/.github/ISSUE_TEMPLATE/oncall-rotation.md) and close the oncall issue assigned to you.
+7. Update the [Oncall Journal](on-call-journal.md) with anything that happened during your shift that you think might be helpful for future on-callers to know.
+8. If you come accross an issue that could use a playbook or further documentation, create a github issue to track that additional documentation is needed.
+Assign it to yourself or the next oncaller if you don't have capacity.

 #### Downstream production incident support